Occupy Oakland: South Africa Project counter-protest

 On February 27, members of Occupy Oakland were allegedly part of a group who attacked the South Africa Project, a group protesting violence by blacks against whites in South Africa.
 Around 35 members of the South Africa project were protesting at the California State Capitol in Sacramento, as around 100 San Francisco area residents and Occupy members stood nearby shouting at them.
 South Africa Project has attracted controversy as an alleged white supremacist group, and Occupy members claimed they had ties to Ku Klux Klan leader David Duke.
 The protest itself remained peaceful, but as Sacramento police and State Highway Patrol officers escorted them to a parking garage after the protest, they were attacked by about 50 Occupy Oakland protesters.
 The Occupy members threw cans and bottles at police before rushing the group.
 Two police officers were injured and three Occupy protesters were arrested.
-The counter protestors held an Occupy Oakland banner, and all three who were arrested were affiliated with the Occupy Oakland movement.
+The counter protesters held an Occupy Oakland banner, and all three who were arrested were affiliated with the Occupy Oakland movement.
 Following the protest, members of Occupy Sacramento distanced themselves from the incident, and protesters with that movement claimed the violence began only once Occupy Oakland members arrived.